-NUMBER G-150-13
+NUMBER G-151-13

-- G. On August 29, 2013, the Commission issued a letter to FEI and Registered Interveners stating that the Procedural Conference scheduled for September 5, 2013 would be a Joint Procedural Conference to discuss the regulatory process for both the FEI and FBC proceedings, and to consider combining some parts or all of the two proceedings; - H. At the Joint Procedural Conference FEI, FBC and all Registered Interveners, except British Columbia Hydro and Power Authority and the Ministry of Energy and Mines, provided submissions on the regulatory process, timelines for the Application and other general matters; - During the Joint Procedural Conference the Commercial Energy Consumers Association of British Columbia (CEC) submitted a proposed regulatory timetable; - J. The Commission considered the views of FEI, FBC and the Registered Interveners expressed at the Joint Procedural Conference and determined that changes to the Regulatory Timetable are required.
+- F. During the Joint Procedural Conference the Commercial Energy Consumers Association of British Columbia (CEC) submitted a proposed regulatory timetable; - G. The Commission considered the views of FEI, FBC and the Registered Interveners expressed at the Joint Procedural Conference and determined that changes to the Regulatory Timetable are required.